ellakcy/docker-moodle/README.md

 ## Specific PHP version

+> For greater stability and unexpected interruptions we reccomend to use the approach locking moodle and php version.

 Default php is 8.0 whereas images with php 7.4 and 8.1 are shipped as well:

 Image naming Pattern | PHP execution type | Mysql Support | Mariadb Support | Postgresql Support